idaholab/moose/modules/solid_mechanics/doc/content/source/kernels/StressDivergenceRSphericalTensors.md

 The `COORD_TYPE` in the Problem block of the input file must be set to RSPHERICAL.

-The `StressDivergenceRSphericalTensors` kernel can be automatically created with the [TensorMechanics Master Action](/Modules/TensorMechanics/Master/index.md).
-Use of the tensor mechanics master action is recommended to ensure the consistent setting of the *use_displaced_mesh* parameter for the strain formulation selected.
-For a detailed explanation of the settings for _use_displaced_mesh_ in mechanics problems and the TensorMechanics Master Action usage, see the [Introduction/StressDivergence](/StressDivergence.md) page.
+The `StressDivergenceRSphericalTensors` kernel can be automatically created with the [Solid Mechanics Physics](/Physics/SolidMechanics/QuasiStatic/index.md).
+Use of the tensor mechanics quasi-static physics is recommended to ensure the consistent setting of the *use_displaced_mesh* parameter for the strain formulation selected.
+For a detailed explanation of the settings for _use_displaced_mesh_ in mechanics problems and the Solid Mechanics Physics usage, see the [Introduction/StressDivergence](/StressDivergence.md) page.

 ## Residual Calculation

-!include modules/tensor_mechanics/common/supplementalStressDivergenceKernels.md
+!include modules/solid_mechanics/common/supplementalStressDivergenceKernels.md

 The stress divergence in spherical coordinates includes contributions from the normal polar and azimuthal stresses even in the 1D case.
 After simplifying for the 1D case, the spherical stress